jefffriesen/neutrino-electron-reference/README.md

 ## Scaffolding Generator (Plop)
-Quickly build a feature component but running `yarn gen` or `npm run gen`.
+Quickly build a feature component but running `yarn scaffold` or `npm run scaffold`.
 For example, you want a Navbar component:
 ```
 yarn gen  // follow instructions.
 You will be able to create a React function, class and optionally hook it up to a store.
 ```